-The glider has been restored faithfully using original blueprints.
-The right wing is left off due to its considerable length, and the left was restored half of its original length.
-The skin on left side of the fuselage and parts of the wing structure were left exposed so one could see the intricate woodwork that went into creating the CG-4A glider.
+The glider has been faithfully restored using original blueprints.
+The right wing was not installed due to its considerable length, and the left wing was restored to half of its original length.
+The skin on the left side of the fuselage and parts of the wing structure were left exposed so you can see the intricate woodwork that went into creating the CG-4A glider.

-The WACO CG-4A Glider was the most widely used troop/cargo glider of World War II.
-Considered to be very suitable as a troop/cargo glider, the CG-4A could carry 13 troops, or cargo loads that could include a Jeep with a crew of four plus equipment, or a 75mm howitzer with its guncrew of three, ammunition, and supplies.
-The first examples of the CG-4A began to enter service with the US Army Air Corps during 1942, with production reaching its peak in 1942-43.
+Designed by the Waco Aircraft Company, the CG-4A Glider was the most widely used troop/cargo glider of World War II.
+Considered to be very suitable as a troop/cargo glider, the CG-4A carried 13 troops, or cargo loads that included a Jeep with a crew of four plus equipment, or a 75mm howitzer with its gun crew of three, ammunition, and supplies.
+The first examples of the CG-4A entered service with the US Army Air Corps during 1942, with production reaching its peak in 1942-43.
 CG-4As were used in the invasion of Sicily, Chindit actions in Burma, the invasion of Normandy and southern France, at Arnhem, and during the Rhine crossings.
-They were also used by the RAF, but only operationally at Sicily.
-The CG-4 Hadrian Glider was the most widely used Troop/Cargo glider of World War II.
-These were used in the invasions of Sicily and Normandy, and for crossing the Rhine at Arnhem.
-Gliders were also used to supply remote bases in China and Burma.
-Although nearly 14,000 were built, less than a dozen remain in the world today.
-It is one of only two aircraft of this type owned by the USAF.
+They were also used by the Royal Air Force, but only operationally in Sicily.

 Sixteen companies built nearly 14,000 gliders; however, less than a dozen remain in the world today.
 The National Museum of the U.S. Air Force and the Air Mobility Command Museum are the only two Air Force Heritage Program museums that have a glider in their collections.